yifangao112/yifangao112.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🧑‍🎓 About me
 I'm a Ph.D student at School of Biomedical Engineering, University of Science and Technology of China.
 I'm also pursuing my doctoral studies at the Shanghai Innovation Institute (上海创智学院) through a joint program, advised by Prof. [Xiaosong Wang](https://scholar.google.com/citations?user=c66GnOEAAAAJ&hl=en) and Prof. [Xin Gao](http://sibet.cas.cn/sourcedb/zw/yjdw/yjy/201306/t20130621_3879548.html).
 Prior to this, I obtained my bachelor's degree in biomedical engineering from Northeastern University in 2022.
-My research interests include medical image analysis and AI in medicine, with a particular focus on developing **Foundation models** and **Multimodal LLMs** for healthcare applications.
+My research interests include medical image analysis and AI in medicine, with a particular focus on developing **Foundation models** and **AI agents** for healthcare applications.
 My goal is to address medical challenges through computational methods and contribute to improving the quality of healthcare.

 In addition to my academic pursuits, I have a keen interest in sports and game data analysis.
 I maintain [PAGE](https://ieeexplore.ieee.org/abstract/document/10123061), a large-scale annotated database of professional Go games.
 I am also the developer of DeepKylin, an AlphaZero-like AI agent for Gomoku.
 It won the [National Computer Game Tournament](http://computergames.caai.cn/) in both 2020 and 2021.

 # 🔥 News
+- *2025.12*: &nbsp;🎉🎉 Our work is accepted at **Medical Image Analysis** (IF=11.8).
 - *2025.07*: &nbsp;🎉🎉 Two papers are accepted at **Engineering Applications of Artificial Intelligence** (IF=8.0).
 - *2025.06*: &nbsp;🎉🎉 Three papers are accepted at **MICCAI 2025**.
 - *2025.01*: &nbsp;🎉🎉 Our work is accepted at **International Journal of Surgery** (IF=12.5).